Personal injury lawyers face unique marketing challenges.

-In this article I’ve outlined a digital marketing program which, if executed properly, will lead to consistent generation of qualified leads over time.
+In this article, I’ve outlined a digital marketing program for personal injury lawyers which, if executed properly, will produce consistent generation of qualified leads over time.

 Before you venture into online marketing it’s critical that you establish a memorable brand that your potential clients will find compelling.
 In my view, your firm’s brand is defined by the following: